 Sidecar Pattern

-An additional container extends the functionality of the main application without changing its code.
+The Sidecar pattern adds a neighboring container that extends the application without changing its code.

 Pod